martinflemingdev/Cocktail_ReST_API_APP/README.md

 # Cocktail_API_APP

+* Created a java console app that consumes a RESTful API called TheCocktailDb.com.
+* Incorporated the Spring Web framework for java by using https://start.spring.io/ initializer.
-Wrote a java app using a RESTful API that allows users to receive a random cocktail recipe or search cocktail recipes by name, ingredient, or ID from thecocktaildb.com using the Spring Web framework.
+* Users can choose to receive a random cocktail recipe or search cocktail recipes by name, ingredient, or ID.
+(CocktailCLI.java)
+* Wrote methods to call API using RestTemplate class to retrieve JSON data (CocktailService.java)
+* Programmed model classes to serialize JSON strings and present user with properly formatted data.
+(CocktailAPIObject.java, Cocktail.java)